 To ensure success as treasurer, you should never:

 - Neglect Separation of Duties and Access Control - Every organization needs policies and procedures in place to protect treasurers just as much as the organizations they serve.
 Follow the procedures put in place and make changes if you notice lax policies.
 Do not be afraid to enforce protocol – even if your predecessor neglected this responsibility.

 - Shirk Your Financial Reporting Duties - The ability of your organization's board of directors to make sound decisions regarding strategic planning, expenses, staffing and finances directly depends on the timeliness of the financial information at hand.
 If you neglect your financial reports and records, the board will not have sound data on which to base their decisions.

 - Give Tax or Legal Advice - The deductibility of contributions from donors depends on how each donor's unique financial situation fits into their local tax laws.
 Instead, you should advise donors to speak with their CPAs or tax attorney regarding whether or not they will be able to deduct donations and contributions.

 - Make Undocumented, Unapproved Decisions - Some might say that treasurers hold the keys to the kingdom.
-Never abuse the power having access to the company's finances affords you by overstepping the decisions of the board of directors and/or executive directors.
+Never abuse the power by overstepping the decisions of the board of directors and/or executive directors.